-North Africa meets the Middle East in this Moroccan-inspired braise.
+North Africa meets the Middle East in this Moroccan-inspired lamb tagine.
 Ras-al-hanout (translation: “head of the shop”) is a fragrant Moroccan spice blend of cinnamon, black pepper, cumin, coriander, ginger, cayenne, cloves and allspice.
 You can find it, along with preserved lemons, at gourmet stores, Middle Eastern markets and some large gourmet supermarkets (I found both at Whole Foods).
 In this dish, whole-grain bulgur stands in for traditional couscous.

 1 tablespoon olive oil